SelfCare After an Eff Boi-What's At Stake PT.1

 Fuhkboidom is a science.
 Our social buy-in to the behaviors and attitudes of fuhk bois formulate cluster b personality disorders; such as narcissism.
 Narcissists make the emotional and physical violation of their victims normal while expecting their loyalty.
 This micro-mirroring of how the white establishment routinely engages with Black people and other marginalized identities is forming a natural discord in human relations between masculine and feminine folk.
 In 1735, African people were “scientifically” declared subhuman by Carolus Linnaeus with “system of racial classification.”
 Both African women and men were subjected to narcissistic rage and sexual violence.
 In this context, the practice of fuhk boi behavior embodies the perverse treatment of Black women as odalisque sex objects, not to be treated with human decency or respect.
 Larger systems of oppression show up in our interpersonal relationships.
 T'is why amidst corrective education, we must also practice mindfulness as a self/communal healing technique.
 Mindfulness will heighten awareness of how we as individual people promote violence, exploitation, or powerlessness in our personal lives.
 All humans require safe and healthy relationships, it ensures the sustainability of a community, culture, and people.
 Collective mindfulness allows us to see and solve our problems together.

 SelfCare After a Fuhk Boi happens with perspective shifts through comprehending the real-time context romantic engagements are happening in.
 Context is the full circumstance in which a noun takes place.
 Our context is a society that grooms boys to lie through coercion, facades (seducing others into an illusion), omission, ("telling most of the truth minus one or two key facts whose absence changes the story completely"-Stephanie Ericksson) and other deceptive techniques to get sex or intimacy from women.
 Our context has also convinced women that betrayal, violence, and infringement on one's overall wellness is an accepted occurrence and thus trivial.
-This deceptive social context began in the 1980s.
-Mass media made the face of Black American culture-- the survivorship culture that spun from sensationalizing the governmental manufactured dire circumstances Black American communities were subjected to.
-Extracting from these new conditions were the most toxic forms of interacting with one another Black American communities have ever seen.
+The survivorship culture that spun from sensationalizing the governmental manufactured dire circumstances such as “crack” and “war on drugs” that Black American communities were subjected to in the 1980s, lead to the most toxic forms of interacting with one another Black American communities have ever seen.
 Media skillfully exploits targeted cultures by glamorizing what brings that specific ethnic group dishonor and harm.
 This misrepresentation allows for out group people to unknowingly offend the marginalized community.
 Exploited groups must take back control of their narrative and reground their culture in order to improve how they relate to one another; and how the world relates to them.

 I believe in love.
 I believe in sisterhood.
 I believe in the innate humanity of Black masculinity.
 I also believe that healing comes from compassion, empathy, accountability and emotional justice.
 It is my hope that with social justice infused wellness we can rewrite dating rules on what is acceptable behavior and what is not.
 To quote the rapper Boogie in his song Self Destruction, “this shit stupid, foolish, ruthless and its genius.”
 My own experience with communal scapegoating as punishment for naming the emotional manipulation that almost destroyed me - positioned me to use my background in social psychology, wellness and social justice to make clear what is at stake if we continue to give into cognitive dissonance by justifying actions we know to be morally wrong.
 Now that we know what is at stake, the healing can begin.